xclyyde/diff-ncr-bot/readme.md

 - **Node.js** v18+ (tested with Node 22)
 - A **Discord bot** (token from the [Discord Developer Portal](https://discord.com/developers/applications))
 - A **Nexus Mods API key** (from your Nexus Mods account)

-> Make sure your bot has permission to read and send messages in your test server.

 ---

 ## Setup